agni-datta/csResearch/README.md

 # csResearch

 `csResearch` is a central hub for managing my research activities, aiding in the organization of ongoing research projects, and containing an extensive bibliography separated by subject matter.
-Usually, it contains the following:
+In general, it contains the following:

 1. **Current Reading List**: A single repository consolidates all relevant research articles, academic papers, and other materials currently under study.
 This eliminates the confusion of scattered files and numerous browser tabs.
 2. **Bibliographic Archive**: Contains an annotated and tagged bibliographic source, including books, articles, online resources, and other relevant materials.
 This archive is useful for reading and researching without distractions.